surajmitsel/surajmitsel/Cpp/read/Constructor.md

 - When we do not define copy constructor compiler create a default copy constructor and which does member wise copy of between objects
 - When object of the class is passed by value to a function.
 - When object is constructed based on another object of the same class.
-- When compiler generates temprory objects.
+- When compiler generates temporary objects.
-- Its not guranteed that a copy constructor will be called in all these cases bcz the c++ standerd compiler also optimize the code for eg. return value.
+- It's not guaranteed that a copy constructor will be called in all these cases bcz the c++ standard compiler also optimize the code for eg. return value.

 ### When is user defined copy constructor is needed ###
 - When we do not define copy constructor compiler create a default copy constructor and which does member wise copy of between objects.
 - The compiler created copy constructor works fine in general.
-- We need not to define our own copy constructor only if the object has pointers or any runtime allocation of the resources like file handler, n/w resorces etc.
+- We need not to define our own copy constructor only if the object has pointers or any runtime allocation of the resources like file handler, n/w resources etc.
 - Default copy constructor does only `shallow copy`.
-- `Deep copy` is possible only with user defined copy construtor so that we can make sure the pointer or references can point to new memory location.
+- `Deep copy` is possible only with user defined copy constructor so that we can make sure the pointer or references can point to new memory location.

 ## Move Constructor ##
-- `c++11` defines two new function to serve `move symantic` a move constructor and move assignment operator.
+- `c++11` defines two new function to serve `move semantic` a move constructor and move assignment operator.
 - Whereas the goal of copy constructor or copy assignment operator is to make a copy of the one object to other object.
-- The goal of move constructor and move assignement is to `move the owenership` of the resource from one object to another object, which is much less expensive then making a copy.
+- The goal of move constructor and move assignment is to `move the ownership` of the resource from one object to another object, which is much less expensive then making a copy.
-- Whereas copy flavor of these function take a `const l-value reference`, and move flavor if these function takes a `non-const r-value referance`
+- Whereas copy flavour of these function take a `const l-value reference`, and move flavour if these function takes a `non-const r-value reference`
-- It does not allocate new resouces instead it `pliffer` new resource with the old resource and it sets old resource to default state.
+- It does not allocate new resources instead it `pilfer` new resource with the old resource and it sets old resource to default state.

 ``` cpp
     // Move